 - 1 (15.5 ounce) can chickpeas, drained and rinsed

 - ¼ cup pumpkin seeds

-- Return the baking sheet to the oven and turn on the boiler for 5 minutes.
+- Return the baking sheet to the oven and bake for an additional 5 minutes.
+Remove after 5 minutes.

-- Arrange the kale in a large bowl.
-Top with bulgar and warm ingredients from the baking pan.
+- Arrange the chopped kale in a large bowl.
+Top with cooked quinoa and the warm ingredients from the baking pan.

 - Drizzle with maple syrup and enjoy!

 Amount Per Serving: Calories: 300Total Fat: 5gSaturated Fat: 1gTrans Fat: 0gUnsaturated Fat: 4gCholesterol: 0mgSodium: 483mgCarbohydrates: 59gFiber: 13gSugar: 19gProtein: 12g